Five tips to help you enjoy a healthier, happier relationship

 Relationships can (and should) end when they are toxic or abusive.
 So this isn’t a guide on how to make a bad relationship good.
 Instead, this is a guide for establishing and maintaining a healthy relationship.

-This can be difficult for people who have never been around healthy relationships before.
-And society has a lot of ideas around relationships that are definitely not healthy.
-(Looking at you, women’s magazines.)
+This can be difficult for people who have never been around healthy relationships.
+And society has a lot of ideas about relationships that are not healthy.
+There are steps to follow to have better communication with your partner.
+However, if you can’t understand each other’s feelings, considering couples counselling is a common practice nowadays.

 So, here are some of the best ways to consciously engage in a healthy and loving relationship.